haim2002/compiler_demo.c/README.md

-the program works as a  compiler for assembly excluding the linking proccess
+The program works as a  compiler for Assembly excluding the linking proccess

-programing language : c
+Programming language : c

-platform : ubuntu
+Platform : Ubuntu